-To make our SpiruGreen, they combine their Zanthin® brand Astaxanthin technology with certified organic Spirulina from Chennai, India to ensure a high-quality product.
+To make our SpiruGreen, they combine their Zanthin® brand Astaxanthin technology with organic Spirulina from India to ensure a high-quality product.

-Along with using an allergy-free, organic facility for manufacturing this product, there's science and superior world-class manufacturing practices behind it, too.
+Along with using an allergy-free facility for manufacturing this product, there's science and superior world-class manufacturing practices behind it, too.

-The Astaxanthin in SpiruGreen is NOT Your Everyday Astaxanthin…
+The Astaxanthin in SpiruGreen Is NOT Your Everyday Astaxanthin… Not Even Close

 I've already shared with you how powerful astaxanthin is – and how much more of an antioxidant punch it packs than others.